Aton-Kish/quartz-elevator/README.md

 and the [Simple Elevators](https://www.curseforge.com/minecraft/mc-mods/fabric-simple-elevators).
 Adds Quartz Elevator and Smooth Quartz Elevator.

-You can teleport between elevators of the same kind with the same (x, z) coordinates: jump to go up and crouch to go down.
+You can teleport between elevators with the same (x, z) coordinates: jump to go up and crouch to go down.

 ## Requires